-Four investigators at Winship Cancer Institute of Emory University have been named this year's recipients of pilot grants funded by the Winship Lung Cancer Specialized Program of Research Excellence (SPORE).
-Each pilot grant provides $50,000 to support projects focused on career enhancement or developmental research.
+Four Winship investigators have been named the inaugural recipients of pilot grants funded by the Winship Lung Cancer Specialized Program of Research Excellence (SPORE).
+Each pilot grant provides $50,000 per year to support projects focused on career enhancement or developmental research.

 This cycle's Career Enhancement Program pilot grant recipients are:

 - A rapid and genetically tractable whole animal model to identify novel vulnerabilities in lung cancer

 - Identifying and Targeting the Immune-Dependent Vulnerabilities in Non-Small Cell Lung Cancer

 This cycle's Developmental Research Program pilot grant recipients are:

 - Elucidating B cell responses in NSCLC with checkpoint inhibitor therapy

 - Targeting novel metabolic signaling factors in metastatic lung cancer

 Sumin Kang, PhD

 The next call for Winship Lung Cancer SPORE pilot grants will be in January 2020.